Daihatsu Hijet: Eighth generation (S100, S110, S120, S130)

 The eighth generation Hijet entered the marketplace in January 1994, after having first been shown at the 30th Tokyo Motor Show in October 1993, and continued to be built until replaced by the ninth generation in 1999.
 "S100" was used for two-wheel drive versions, while four-wheel-drives were coded "S110".
 The suffix "P" was for trucks, "C" for panel vans, and "V" for glazed vans.
 The passenger-oriented Atrai received "S120" and "S130" chassis codes.
 In May the "Hijet EV", a fully electric version of the van, appeared - replacing the EV version of the seventh generation Hijet.
 A fuel injected, SOHC 6-valve engine with 44 PS (EF-ES) was standard on automatic cars and optional on five-speed manuals, which otherwise received a carburetted version with two horsepower less.
 From January 1996, automatics received a twin-cam 12-valve carburetted version of the EF engine (EF-GS), still with the same power.

 In 1995, a Hijet EV Truck appeared, complementing the Van version.
 Appearing in October 1997, the "Hijet IS" was a youthful version with sporty design traits, including a blacked out front panel and various body cladding items.
 "IS" stood for "Idol" and "Stylish".

 The new Atrai was focused more on passenger comfort than earlier generations, and has a three-link independent rear suspension rather than the leaf sprung, live axle of the Hijet.
 This is why the Atrai has its own chassis numbers (S120/130).
 The Atrai passenger van was available with more powerful turbocharged engines, such as the SOHC 6-valve EF-TS and the twin-cam, 12-valve EF-RS (from January 1997).
-Both of these engines nominally remained beneath the 64 PS limit set by Japanese regulators for Kei cars - but with 13.6 percent more torque than the lower tuned single-cam, it was clear to all that the EF-RS had considerably more power than acknowledged.
+Both of these engines nominally remained beneath the 64 PS limit set by Japanese regulators for Kei cars—but with 13.6 percent more torque than the lower tuned single-cam turbo engine, it was clear to all that the EF-RS had considerably more power than acknowledged.
 The Turbo SR (and later RT) models received anti-lock brakes as standard.
 In October 1997, the Atrai Classic appeared; this model has a leather interior and keyless entry, among other equipment improvements.